 Featuring ultra-concentrated colors in squeezable bottles, the Color Right system will give you a rich dark shade of black without compromising consistency.
 The Black base color is included in the full Color Right collection but can also be purchased individually.

-If you need less than 1 cup of black icing for your project, we suggest using one of our pre-colored black icing pouches or tubes.
+If you need less than 1 cup of black frosting for your project, we suggest using one of our pre-colored black icing pouches or tubes.
 We have several varieties to best suit your needs.

 This icing pouch also includes two decorating tips (round and star tip) for easy and convenient decorating.